syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-master-slide-and-layout-slide-in-c-sharp.md

 ---
-title: Create and edit Master and Layout slides in CSharp |Syncfusion|
+title: Create, read and edit Master and Layout slides in CSharp |Syncfusion|
-description: Create and edit Master slides and Layout slides in CSharp
+description: Create, read and edit Master slides and Layout slides in CSharp
 platform: file-formats
 control: PowerPoint
 documentation: UG